 Karl continues his long service as our accompanist.
 He is a graduate of Marylhurst University.
 Joined the choir as a singer over 35 years ago.
 One rehearsal he volunteered to fill in for the accompanist which turned to full time shortly after.
 His other accompanist ventures include organist at First Immanuel Lutheran Church in Portland and the Scandinavian Chorus of Portland.
 Karl is also active in Latvian musical events.

 Jodi has been singing almost her entire life starting at age 2.
 Singing is an integral part of her life and she refers to it as her "Happy Place".
 She has sung in Lutheran Choral for over 40 years.
 Jodi is the daughter of the former president “Jac" Kistner and assumed the role of president in 2018.
 Jodi remembers going to LCA practices with her mother before she was allowed to join.
-She attends Messiah Lutheran Church, where she hopes to join soon, and sings in their choir.
+She is a member of Messiah Lutheran Church and sings in their choir.
 She is also with the Marshallaires in Vancouver, WA.

 OLIVE "JAC" KISTNER